VibeCoder01/ConsentFormFetcher/README.md

 ### 7. Configuration

 -   Click the **Settings** icon (⚙️) in the top-right corner to go to the Configuration page.
-Access is restricted to authorized administrators who are logged into KOMS.
+Access is restricted to authorized administrators who are logged into the network via Active Directory.
+If AD groups are not yet configured, the application enters an "initial setup" mode, allowing unauthenticated access to the configuration page so an admin can set up the AD connection.
--   From here, you can manage the application's data sources, settings, and staff list.
+-   From here, you can manage the application's data sources, settings, and staff list according to your access level.

 -   **Data Source**: You can view and edit the URL from which the application scrapes consent forms.
-Click **Save Changes** to apply, or **Restore Default** to revert.
 -   **File Paths**:
     -   **RT Consent Folder**: Set the full server-side path where successfully uploaded and signed consent forms should be stored (e.g., `C:\VC01\RT_Consent`).
 -   **Settings**: